Styx4D/Galet/README.md

 ## QGis Client Installation

 ### With Conda
-1 - From an Anaconda Prompt, create a conda environment (any Python version>3.8 should be suitable)
+1 - From a new Anaconda Prompt, create a conda environment (any Python version>=3.8 is suitable)
 ```bash
 conda create -n galet_qgis
 conda activate galet_qgis